Interpretable Few-shot Learning with Online Attribute Selection: Introduction

 \section{Introduction}

-In recent years, deep learning has been able to achieve impressive success in computer vision tasks including object recognition.
+In recent years, deep learning has been able to achieve impressive success in computer vision tasks, including object recognition.
 This success heavily relies on the availability of abundant labeled examples.
-However, accessing sufficient data is not always possible due to the limitation and challenges in data collection and annotation.
+However, accessing sufficient data is not always possible due to the limitations and challenges in data collection and annotation.
 Therefore, a new learning paradigm known as few-shot learning (FSL) has been considered in which the model has to generalize to novel classes with just a few training instances \cite{9897572}.

-FSL models are first trained on a set of base classes with abundant samples, preparing to classify novel classes with just a few examples where the base and novel classes are completely disjoint.
-This models human generalization ability that can effectively transfer the insight obtained from prior knowledge to future tasks with limited amount of supervision \cite{mangla2020charting}.
+FSL models are first trained on a set of base classes with abundant samples, preparing to classify novel classes with only a few examples, where the base and novel classes are entirely disjoint.
+This models human generalization ability that can effectively transfer the insight obtained from prior knowledge to future tasks with limited supervision \cite{mangla2020charting}.
 Each standard few-shot classification task is called an episode.
 In each episode, N distinct classes are sampled from novel classes.
-For each of them, K instances are sampled to form a labeled training set known as support set and an unlabeled query set which the model has to classify correctly \cite{Sung_2018_CVPR}.
+For each of these classes, K instances are sampled to form a labeled training set, known as support set and an unlabeled query set which the model has to classify correctly \cite{Sung_2018_CVPR}.
 This setting is known as N-way K-shot.